JetBrains/rsynk/README.md

 ### What it is not ###
 This is not a jvm rsync re-implementation.
 You cannot use it as jvm rsync client, only as a server

-**Rsynk** allows you to choose files which will be served dynamically, providing a callback to your application
+**Rsynk** allows you to choose tracked files dynamically, providing a an API to your application:

 ```kotlin
 val rsynk = Rsynk.newBuilder().apply {
                   port = 22